neodark/samaweb/README.md

 ##Integration of Travis CI / Coveralls

-The continuous integration system integrates Travis to check the commits and Coveralls to follow the code coverage.
+The continuous integration system integrates *Travis* to check the commits and *Coveralls* to follow the code coverage.

 ####Automatic deployment via Heroku

+To automate the process and avoid *Travis* storing publicly *Heroku* access keys:

     $ travis encrypt $(heroku auth:token) --add deploy.api_key